jcheadiv/apps-sdk/doc/tutorials/i18n_tutorial.md

 client using `apps package`

 The first thing to is update our project and correctly format the code we already have.
 We'll be using an extension of the bt object which supports dynamic loading of new language files within a .btapp.
 The necessary file (gettext.js) should already be included in your packages/apps-sdk directory.

 Format all of the strings in index.js so that gettext can parse them; we'll be referring to our gettext object as b_gt, so enclose strings in `b_gt.gettext("string")`.

 - Before

+    {% highlight js %}
     $("&lt;button class='play'>Play</button>").appendTo(container).click(
         function() {
+    {% endhighlight %}

 - After

+    {% highlight js %}
     $("&lt;button class='play'>"+b_gt.gettext("Play")+"</button>").appendTo(
         container).click(function() {
+    {% endhighlight %}

 There are only three translatable strings in index.js right now; two notification messages and 'Play' for downloaded files.
 Let's make